myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.md

 ## Introduction

 This series of blog posts is an exploration of how to achieve multi-tenancy in an ASP.NET Core web application.
-There's a lot of code snippets so you can follow along with your own sample ASP.NET Core web application, there's no NuGet package you can plug and play at the end of this but it is a great learning exercise.
+There's a lot of code snippets so you can follow along with your own sample app.
+There's no NuGet package you can plug and play at the end of this but it is a great learning exercise.
 It touches a few "core" _(sorry, not sorry)_ parts of the framework 😉

-This first part covers how to resolve a request to a tenant and how to access information about that tenant.

 ### Parts in the series